Herman Mashaba: Early life and career

+In 2002 Black Like Me launched in the UK; this meant that Mashaba made history as owner and CEO of the first black-owned South African company to sell its products in the UK and international markets.

+Over the years he has invested and has business interests in various sectors: mining, construction, exhibitions, real estate, security, aviation and IT.

 Mashaba is also a music lover.
 After five years of secret lessons, he revealed himself as a pianist.

 Politics

 From 2012 until May 2014, Mashaba served as chairman of the Free Market Foundation (FMF).
 He stepped down from his position when he joined the Democratic Alliance as an "ordinary card-carrying member", citing the need for the Foundation to remain politically impartial.

 Mashaba announced in December 2015 that he would accept a nomination to stand as a Democratic Alliance mayoral candidate for the City of Johannesburg in the 2016 local government elections.
 The other possible DA candidate was Rabelani Dagada.